Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 How an Inverter Generator Works

 All generators use two main parts to produce energy – the engine and the alternator.
-Engines need fuel like propane or gasoline to create a chemical reaction and transmit movement to a shaft.
+Engines need fuel type like propane or gasoline to create a chemical reaction and transmit movement to a shaft.

 Alternators have a rotor and a stator.
 The engine shaft spinning the rotor puts power in the stator.
 This power goes to the generator’s control panel, which then powers your appliances, home, power tools, and whatever other items you need.

-The alternators of an inverter generator create an alternating current, or AC power, that goes to a rectifier.
+The alternators of an inverter portable generator create an alternating current, or AC power, that goes to a rectifier.

 All of this energy flipping gives the inverter generator its name.